rbb-data/starter/README.md

 This app has access to the specified doc because _connect@rbb-datenteam.iam.gserviceaccount.com_ has been granted read access; the associated credentials are stored in `google-credentials.json`.
 Credentials are not stored in version control.
 If you don't have them, let one of your colleagues know :)

+By default any formatting is ignored when loading the document.
+If you wish to preserve some formatting, use `loadGoogleDoc(GOOGLE_DOC_ID, true)` to load content.
+Supported styles are: bold, italic, underline, superscript, subscript.
+As well as links.
+Anything else is stripped ("sanitized") for security reasons.

 The document's content is parsed using [ArchieML](http://archieml.org), a simple markup language designed at the New York Times.

-Some more information can be found at: https://docs.google.com/document/d/1wCovwTGxPsPM-ED-D7hCaL5sMUFBy1A8OadVUCDtQ3A/

 ## Embed as iFrame